prkumar/uplink/docs/user/tips.md

 Some annotations that support this behavior include: `uplink.Path`, `uplink.Field`, `uplink.Part` `uplink.Header`, and `uplink.Query`.

-## Annotating Your Arguments For Python 2.7
+## Annotating Your Arguments

 There are several ways to annotate arguments.
-Most examples in this documentation use function annotations, but this approach is unavailable for Python 2.7 users.
-Instead, you should either utilize the method annotation `uplink.args` or use the optional `args` parameter of the HTTP method decorators (e.g., `uplink.get`).
+Most examples in this documentation use function annotations.
+Alternatively, you can use the method annotation `uplink.args` or the optional `args` parameter of the HTTP method decorators (e.g., `uplink.get`).

 ### Using `uplink.args`

-One approach for Python 2.7 users involves using the method annotation `uplink.args`, arranging annotations in the same order as their corresponding function arguments (again, ignore `self`):
+The method annotation `uplink.args` arranges annotations in the same order as their corresponding function arguments (again, ignore `self`):

 ``` python
 class GitHub(uplink.Consumer):